bgporter/cello/README.md

 There is a [separate repo](https://github.com/bgporter/cello_test) containing a small unit test runner; you can also add my [testSuite](https://github.com/bgporter/testSuite) JUCE module as a component in your application to execute the tests in your own app.

 ## Release Notes

+### Release 1.1.0 * 19 Feb 2023
+- Added `cello::Query` class and updates to `cello::Object` to perform database-like queries and in-place updating of child objects.
+See the "Database / Query" section of this README document.

 ### Release 1.0.1 * 05 Feb 2023

 - added MIT license text to all source files.
 - added [Doxygen Awesome](https://github.com/jothepro/doxygen-awesome-css) CSS/etc to document generation.

 ### Release 1.0.0 * 01 Jan 2023